jarmokivekas/tuamk-thesis/doc/overview.md

 however due to the relatively small size of the FPGA, it is limited in it's capability, and cannot be used to implement complex PHY layer DPS blocks. \cite{ni-forum-question}

+The USRP is capable of streaming up to 50 MSps over Gigabit Ethernet\cite{ettusN210}, which is a high enough sample rate that the entire TLE 800 DD band, which covers a 30 MHz span at 791 – 821 MHz \cite{ficoraAlloc15} can be captured by a single FFT.

 # Results